-International Education Programs Abroad Study Abroad Programs
+International Education Programs Abroad

+Study Abroad Programs

-Students at William Paterson University have the opportunity to participate in a Study Abroad program under the sponsorship of the New Jersey State Consortium for International Studies. (www.njscis.org).
+Students at William Paterson University have the opportunity to participate in a Study Abroad program.
 Programs vary in price and length.
 Students may apply for summer, semester or a full academic year in over 40 different countries in Europe (Great Britain, Denmark, Hungary, Spain, Austria, Ireland, and France); Latin America (Mexico, Ecuador, Chile, Costa Rica, Argentina, and Brazil); Australia; and select countries in Asia and Africa.
 In most cases, the language of instruction is English, except where the main purpose is to learn a foreign language.
 And up to 30 credits may be earned toward graduation from William Paterson.
 To qualify, students must have completed at least one year of University study, have a minimum grade point average of 2.5, and be approved for participation prior to departure.
 Most Application deadlines are March 1 for spring applications and October 1 for the fall term.